Guy Mitchell: Life and career

-Mitchell served in the United States Navy for two years in World War II, then sang with Carmen Cavallaro's big band.
-In 1947 he recorded for Decca with Cavallaro's band, but left due to food poisoning.
+Cernik served in the United States Navy for two years in World War II, then sang with Carmen Cavallaro's big band.
+In 1947, Cernik recorded for Decca with Cavallaro's band, but left due to food poisoning.
 He went next to New York City and made records for King Records as Al Grant (one, "Cabaret", appeared in the Variety charts).
 He won on the radio show Arthur Godfrey's Talent Scouts in 1949 as a soloist.

 Mitch Miller, in charge of talent at Columbia Records, noticed Cernik in 1950.
-He joined Columbia and took his new stage name at Miller's urging.
-Mitch Miller originally had intended to record a sentimental ballad called "My Heart Cries for You" with Frank Sinatra, however, Sinatra was not interested and rejected the songs arranged for him to record that day.
-Given that Miller had already booked the musicians for the recording session, he invited Cernik to come in the evening to record the song as a replacement.
+Cernik joined Columbia and took his new stage name at Miller's urging.
+Miller had originally intended to record a sentimental ballad called "My Heart Cries for You" and "The Roving Kind" with Frank Sinatra; however, Sinatra was not interested, and rejected the songs selected for him to record that day.
+Given that Miller had already booked the musicians for the recording session, he invited Cernik to come in the evening as a replacement to record the songs.
 The recording went well, and Miller then told him that he should change his name as Miller could not pronounce the name Cernik.
-Initially reluctant, he then took Miller's name Mitchell, and added Guy as he liked to say "Hi, Guy" in reply to other people's "Hello", and became Guy Mitchell for the record release.
-"My Heart Cries for You" became Mitchell's first hit song, reaching No. 2 on the Billboard charts.
+Initially reluctant, he then took Miller's name Mitchell, and added Guy, as he liked to say "Hi, Guy" in reply to other people's "Hello", and became Guy Mitchell for the record release.
+"My Heart Cries for You" became Mitchell's first hit, reaching No. 2 on the U.S. Billboard charts.

-After "My Heart Cries for You", he had a number of other hits included "Heartaches by the Number", "Rock-a-Billy" (a crossover into the rock and roll field), and "The Same Old Me".
-His biggest hit was "Singing the Blues", which was number one for 10 weeks in 1956.
-Bob Merrill wrote a number of hits for Mitchell.
+After "My Heart Cries for You", Mitchell was propelled into international fame and would be a popular star throughout the 1950s.
+Mitchell scored more international hits during the 1950s.
+His biggest hit was "Singing the Blues", which topped the charts in the U.S. for ten consecutive weeks and topped the charts in the UK for three non-consecutive weeks.

-In the 1950s and 1960s Mitchell acted in such movies as Those Redheads From Seattle (1953) and Red Garters (1954).
-He appeared in "Choose a Victim", a 1961 episode of Thriller.
+In the 1950s and 1960s, Mitchell acted in such movies as Those Redheads From Seattle (1953) and Red Garters (1954).
+Mitchell also had various acting roles on television.
+He appeared in "Choose a Victim", a 1961 episode of Thriller, and in "The Case of the Guilty Clients", a 1961 episode of Perry Mason.

-In 1990, he appeared in several episodes of the BBC drama series Your Cheatin' Heart as the fictional country singer Jim Bob O'May, singing several standards including his own hit "Singing the Blues".
+Mitchell's last major hit would be "Heartaches by the Number".
+The song became one of the last number-one singles of the 1950s and the last number-one single of Mitchell's career.
+Mitchell's popularity subsequently waned in the 1960s, although he continued to record songs for a number of labels.
+In 1990, he appeared in several episodes of the BBC drama series Your Cheatin' Heart as the fictional country singer Jim Bob O'May, singing several standards, including his own hit "Singing the Blues".